Operation Tidal Wave: Axis air defenses

 In June 1942, 13 B-24 Liberators of the "Halverson project" (HALPRO) attacked Ploiești.
-Though damage was small, Germany and Romania responded by putting strong anti-aircraft defenses around Ploiești.
+Though damage was slight, Germany and Romania responded by putting strong anti-aircraft defenses around Ploiești.
 Luftwaffe General Alfred Gerstenberg built one of the heaviest and best-integrated air defense networks in Europe.
-The defenses included several hundred large-caliber 88mm flak guns and many more small-caliber guns.
+The defenses included several hundred large-caliber 88mm flak guns and many more small caliber guns.
 The latter were concealed in haystacks, railroad cars, and mock buildings.
 German and Romanian AA artillery at Ploiești consisted of 36 heavy (88 mm) and 16 medium and light (37 mm and 20 mm) anti-aircraft batteries.
 The heavy batteries were further supplemented by 15 Würzburg radar stations used for fire control.

 The defenses were divided between two regiments of the German 5th Flak Division (21 heavy, 10 medium and light batteries) and the Romanian 7th AA Regiment (15 heavy, 6 medium and light batteries).
 Half of the manpower of the German 5th Flak Division was Romanian.
 Additionally, smoke generators and 23 barrage balloons were deployed.
-The Axis had 57 fighters within flight range of Ploiești (Bf 109 fighters and Bf 110 night fighters, plus assorted types of Romanian IAR 80 fighters).
-For the defense of Ploiești, the Royal Romanian Air Force had aircraft from five Escadrile (Squadrons): 61 (IAR 80A), 62 (IAR 80B), 45 (IAR 80C), 53 (Bf 109G) and 51 (Bf 110C).
-The Germans had another four Staffeln: 1, 2, 3./JG4 (Bf 109G) and 11./NJG6 (Bf 110).
-These defenses made Ploiești the third or fourth most heavily defended target in Axis Europe, after Berlin and Vienna or the Ruhr, and thus the most heavily defended Axis target outside the Third Reich.
+The Axis had 57 fighters within flight range of Ploiești (Messerschmitt Bf 109 fighters and Messerschmitt Bf 110 twin-engined night fighters, plus assorted types of Romanian IAR 80 fighters).
+For the defense of Ploiești, the Royal Romanian Air Force had aircraft from five Escadrile (squadrons): 61 (IAR 80A), 62 (IAR 80B), 45 (IAR 80C), 53 (Bf 109G) and 51 (Bf 110C).
+The Germans had another four Staffeln: (Note: Generally smaller than an Allied squadron with around 9 aircraft operational at any time) 1, 2, 3./JG4 (Bf 109G) and 10./NJG6 (Bf 110).
+These defenses made Ploiești the third or fourth most heavily defended target in Axis Europe, after Berlin and Vienna or the Ruhr industrial region, and thus the most heavily defended Axis target outside the Third Reich.